“Don’t worry it will throw it away. We can grab it thereafter.” That was me consoling my friend.

 Kapilash temple is a de-facto name, that has gained popularity over time.
 Kapilash in fact is just the name of the hill on which the temple is situated.
 The actual name of the temple is Chandrasekhar Temple, however in regular conversation no one really refers it by its original name.

-The temple was built by King Narasinghdeva I of Ganga Dynasty in 1246 CE.
+Kapilash Temple History is very simple.
+It was built by King Narasinghdeva I of Ganga Dynasty in 1246 CE.
 The main deity of the temple is a Swayambhu (naturally occurring) Shiva Linga, which resides in the inner sanctum.

 The exterior of the temple had a statue of lord Jagannath, who is said to be the parsa deva of the temple.
 The interior of the temple had stone pillars supporting the main construction, which were mostly simple, barring some small carvings on the top half of it.